Quicklist: Toilet Types and Options

 a.
 Elongated Toilet Bowl

 Elongated toilet bowls are roughly oval in shape.
 Their key benefit is added length.
-Most are around 2 inches longer than a round bowl, around 18 inches altogether.
+Most are around two inches longer than a round bowl, around 18 inches altogether.
 The extra length makes the toilet seat more comfortable and spacious.

 b.
 Round-Front Toilet Bowl